aryan-shelke/JournalApp/README.md

 ---

-Welcome to the README for **My App**!
+Welcome to the README for the **Journal App**.
 This document provides an overview of the app's implementation details, including navigation, database structure, menu bar functionalities, accessibility features, and espresso tests.

 ## Actions in the Navgraph: